socialvibe/truex-ctv-web-reference-app/README.md

 # Build/Develop/Deploy

-To begin development, run the standard `npm install` to ownload the project's dependencies.
+To begin development, run the standard `npm install` to download the project's dependencies.

 To deploy in general, one makes a deployable version in the `./dist` folder via `npm run build` and then hosts those contents somewhere appropriate.
 On then ensures the various platform installer configurations refer to that url.